TezBaydu/Milestone-project-4-GraphicDesign/README.md

     5. To use this Postgres gitpod workspace will need two installations:
         - pip3 install dj_database_url
         - pip3 install psycopg2-binary
-        * then frezze requirements: pip3 freeze > requirements.txt
+        * then freeze requirements: pip3 freeze > requirements.txt
     6. Then in gitpod workspace settings.py
         - import dj_database_url
         - Comment DATABASES default configuration
         - Replace DATABSES CONFIGURATION WITH
-            * 'default': dj_database_url.parse(""" Apply database url from heroku within Settings-Config Vars )
+            * 'default': dj_database_url.parse(""Apply database url from heroku within Settings-Config Vars"")
-            * or apply settings if statement to pull the DATABASE_URL, else to use rhe db.sqlite3 option
+            * or apply settings if statement to pull the DATABASE_URL, else to use the db.sqlite3 option
             - ensure to pip3 install gunicorn to act as webserver and pip3 freeze > requirements.txt in terminal.
     7. This should now allow saves and migrations to Heroku
         - This will be visible by applying the code python3 manage.py showmigrations in the terminal and all will be in-marked.